Trump confirms Cohen represented him in 'crazy Stormy Daniels deal'

 Trump was interested in being interviewed by special counsel Robert Mueller's team this month, but the meeting was derailed as a result of the raid, which angered the president, NBC News reported.

-An interview, however, may still be on the table after a new lawyer on Trump's team, Rudy Giuliani, expressed interest this week to reopen negotiations for a meeting, according to The Washington Post.
+An interview, however, may still be on the table after a new lawyer on Trump's team, Rudy Giuliani, expressed interest this week in reopening negotiations for a meeting, according to The Washington Post.

 Related